 Consider adding line symbols to make clear which dates your data covers.
 In most cases, the interval between dates is consistent and there’s no need for line symbols.
 They can even be visually overwhelming if you have lots of lines or dates.
 However, line symbols are great if that’s not the case and you want your readers to quickly see the intervals between your dates.

 Consider turning off automatic labeling and place the labels yourself.
 Your readers will be able to read the chart faster thanks to that.
 Try to use the same colors for the text that you use for the lines.
 Check if these self-placed labels still work in the mobile view, though.
 If you have too many lines to place labels directly, consider turning on automatic labeling (in Datawrapper, that’s “Annotate > Labeling > Line labels: right”).
 These automatic labels will turn into color key above the chart once the chart width is too narrow to show them next to the lines.

-Consider extending your y-axis to zero.
+Consider extending your vertical axis to zero.
 Line charts have the big advantage that they don’t need to start from zero.
 If your data comes close to zero, however, consider adding the zero baseline.
 Readers then will be able to compare not just the vertical distance between two values with each other, but also the distance between these values and the zero baseline.
-Also consider extending your y-axis to 100% if you want to show shares and your values come close to 100%.
+Also consider extending your vertical axis to 100% if you want to show shares and your values come close to 100%.